Python Tkinter ToDo List

 Complete Source Code:

-Here is the complete source code for ToDo List in Python Tkinter.
+Here is the complete source code for the To-Do List in Python Tkinter.

 from tkinter import *